 By default, 64-bit versions of Windows Vista and later versions of Windows will load a kernel-mode driver only if the kernel can verify the driver signature.
-However, this default behavior can be disabled to facilitate early driver development and non-automated testing.
+However, this default behavior can be disabled to during early driver development and for non-automated testing.
 Developers can use one of the following mechanisms to temporarily disable load-time enforcement of a valid driver signature.
 However, to fully automate testing of a driver that is installed by Plug and Play (PnP), the catalog file of the driver must be signed.
-Signing the driver is required because Windows Vista and later versions of Windows display a driver signing dialog box for unsigned drivers that require a system administrator to authorize the installation of the driver.
+Signing the driver is required because Windows Vista and later versions of Windows display a driver signing dialog box for unsigned drivers that require a system administrator to authorize the installation of the driver, potentially preventing any user without the necessary privileges from installing the driver and using the device.
 This PnP driver installation behavior cannot be disabled on Windows Vista and later versions of Windows.

-Attaching an active kernel debugger to a development or test computer disables the load-time signature enforcement for a kernel-mode driver.
-You can configure this debugging setup, attach a debugging computer to a development or test computer, and enable kernel debugging by running the following command on the development or test computer:
+Attaching an active kernel debugger to a development or test computer disables load-time signature enforcement for kernel-mode drivers.
+To use this debugging configuration, attach a debugging computer to a development or test computer, and enable kernel debugging on the development or test computer by running the following command:

 bcdedit -debug on

 To use BCDEdit, the user must be a member of the Administrators group on the system and run the command from an elevated command prompt.
 To open an elevated Command Prompt window, create a desktop shortcut to Cmd.exe, right-click the shortcut, and select Run as administrator.